dangoldin/blog.dangoldin.com/README.md

-# My personal site that's based off of Jekyll-Bootstrap and hosted on GitHub
+# My blog that's gone through a few iterations and is hosted on GitHub

 ## License